-Built as a memorial for fallen soldiers in WW1, the road began construction through the hills.
-13 years later, in 1932, the road was officially open, finally connecting the coastal towns and beginning what would become Victoria’ s most popular holiday destination.
+Built as a memorial for fallen soldiers in WW1, the road was officially opened in 1932, connecting the coastal towns and beginning what would become Victoria’ s most popular holiday destination.

-Then, we have the Shipwreck Coast, home to the truly unforgettable 12 Apostles.
-You will not forget the first time you lay eyes on the enormous limestone rock formations in front of you.
-Stay for sunset, stay for penguins to make the experience even more memorable.
-There is also so much more to the Shipwreck Coast.
-Loch Ard Gorge will take your breath away, The Grotto is unlike anything else you will see and the Bay of Martyrs has 2 excellent swimming beaches that are never crowded.
+Then, we have the Shipwreck Coast, home to the truly unforgettable 12 Apostles, a group of enormous limestone rock formations.
+Stay for sunset, then wait for the penguins to return to make the experience even more memorable.
+There is so much more to the Shipwreck Coast.
+Loch Ard Gorge will take your breath away, The Grotto is unlike anything else you will see and the Bay of Martyrs has two excellent swimming beaches that are never crowded.

-The largest town on the Great Ocean Road, and the only city, with a modest population of 32,000 people, Warrnambool is ignored by 1 day tours, despite having so much to offer.
-Tower Hill, a 30000 year old sunken volcano, is now home to Australia’s famous furry friends.
+The largest town on the Great Ocean Road, and the only city, with a modest population of 32,000 people, Warrnambool is ignored by the 1-day tours, despite having so much to offer.
+Tower Hill, a 30,000-year-old sunken volcano in a National Park, is now home to Australia’s famous furry friends.
 Wild koalas, kangaroos, emus and wallabies are in abundance, with plenty of walks for people of all ages to enjoy.

-Ride Tours have been running quality tours for travellers for over 10 years now, and at an excellent, affordable price.
+Ride Tours have been running quality tours for travellers for over 10 years now and at an excellent, affordable price.
 So what are you waiting for?